St. John at The Bridge Theatre

 People take it as gospel.

 After all, they’ve had some less than usual departures from the world of Michelin-Starred nose-to-tail dining over the years: A hotel.
 A bakery.
 A winery.
-And now apparently, a theatre restaurant.
+And now, a theatre restaurant.

 The theatre in question is the The Bridge Theatre (so called because it sits at the base of Tower Bridge), London’s first wholly new commercial stage of that scale in over 40 years.
-The brainchild of the National Theatre’s Nicholas Hytner and Nick Starr, it’s got space for over 900 punters; all of whom the folks at St. John are hoping to feed.
+The brainchild of the National Theatre’s Nicholas Hytner and Nick Starr, it’s got space for over 900 punters; a portion of whom the folks at St. John hope to feed.

 Washing all this down, they’re serving plenty of craft beers and Champagne (remember that winery?), and they’ve enlisted the help of Cambridge-based Jack’s Gelato to perk you up in the aisles.